flatironinstitute/finufft/README.md

 # cufinufft

-This is an implementation of non-uniform FFT on GPU where the algorithms are based on FINUFFT (https://github.com/ahbarnett/finufft) a multi-threaded CPU code of non-uniform FFT developed by Alex H. Barnett and Jeremy F. Magland.
+This is an implementation of non-uniform FFT in CUDA based on FINUFFT (https://github.com/ahbarnett/finufft), a multi-threaded CPU code for non-uniform FFT developed by Alex H. Barnett and Jeremy F. Magland.

 ### Code dependency
  - CUB library (https://github.com/NVlabs/cub)